Analysis | What You Need to Know About the Spreading Coronavirus

 12. How are the authorities faring?

---With assistance from Dong Lyu, Hannah Dormido, James Paton and Grant Clark.
+--With assistance from Dong Lyu, Hannah Dormido, James Paton, Grant Clark, Todd White and Michelle Fay Cortez.

 To contact the reporters on this story: Jason Gale in Melbourne at j.gale@bloomberg.net;John Lauerman in London at jlauerman@bloomberg.net